DataDog/integrations-extras/redis_cloud/README.md

 There are two optional parameters: `extra_metrics` and `excluded_metrics`, as noted in the example configuration file.

 The extra_metrics parameter takes a list of metric groups.
 The following groups are available: RDSC.REPLICATION,
-RDSC.LISTENER, RDSC.PROXY, RDSC.BIGSTORE, RDSC.FLASH, and RDSC.SHARDREPL.
-The default metrics groups RDSC.NODE,
+RDSC.NODE, RDSC.BIGSTORE, RDSC.FLASH, and RDSC.SHARDREPL.
+The default metrics groups RDSC.DATABASE,
-RDSC.DATABASE, and RDSC.SHARD are automatically inserted by the integration.
+RDSC.PROXY, RDSC.LISTENER and RDSC.SHARD are automatically inserted by the integration.

 The `exclude_metrics` parameter takes a list of individual metrics to exclude, meaning that this information is not
 passed on to Datadog.
 The individual metrics should be stripped of their prefix, meaning that 'rdsc.bdb_up'